Seunghhon/FTP_file-uploading/README.md

-# FTP_file-uploading
+# FTP_file-server
-Easy file uploading with python, hostnig on apache.
+ Easy file uploading with python, hosting on apache.